 What else is in the Product Owner’s charge?

-We mentioned the very important competencies of the soft person in the role of a Product Owner.
+We mentioned the very important competencies of the soft skills.
 At this point, the essential skills that allow a person in this position to carry out their daily tasks become visible.

-First of all, the Product Owner is a person who is in constant contact with stakeholders on current and upcoming requirements.
+First of all, it must be someone who is in constant contact with stakeholders on current and upcoming requirements.
 The Product Owner is therefore responsible for maximizing the value provided by the Development Team – and this is a direct result of the Product Backlog.